nextcloud/flow/README.md

 - **Custom Scripting**: Write custom scripts to add to workflows, giving you full control over your automation processes.
 - **Error Handling**: Flow includes error detection and handling mechanisms that ensure smooth execution and notify you of any issues during workflow execution.

+## FAQ

+### Specific environment options to control ExApp behavior

+> [!NOTE]
+> Currently, AppAPI supports setting environment variables only globally for DeployDaemon and not for specific ExApps.
+>
+> Support for setting custom environment variables during ExApp deployment is expected to arrive with Nextcloud 31.
+>
+> When you set or change an environment option, it is necessary to reinstall the ExApp, as environment options affect only new installations.

+**Q: How can I control the number of Windmill workers?**
+**A:** You can set the `NUM_WORKERS` environment variable.
+The default value is `number_of_cpu_cores * 2`.

+**Q: I want to use an external PGSQL database instead of the bundled one in the container.
+Can I?**
+**A:** Yes, this is supported starting from version `Flow 1.1.0`.
+You can configure it by setting the `DATABASE_URI` environment variable in the following format:
+`postgres://DB_USER:DB_PASS@localhost:5432/DB_NAME`.

 ## Contributing

 We welcome contributions from the community!
 If you're interested in helping improve Flow, please feel free to submit a pull request or open an issue on our GitHub repository.
 We’re constantly working to improve the functionality and capabilities of Flow, and your feedback is invaluable.